jaekong/Lullaby/README.md

   - Phrases, Loops and more.
 - Test on other platforms (iOS, Windows, etcs.)

-[^1]: Theoretically, it should work on other platforms too.
+[^1]: Tested on Raspberry Pi 4B running Raspberry Pi OS Bullseye and Ubuntu 22.04 LTS.
+Theoretically, it should work on other platforms too.
 I couldn't test it though.
 If it doesn't work, please open an issue.